Carleman Lifting for Nonlinear System Identification with Guaranteed Error Bounds: Error Analysis and Prescribed Error Approximation

 \section{Error Analysis and Prescribed Error Approximation}

-There are two sources of error between the trajectories of the identified system and the trajectories of the nonlinear system.
-The first, is the error $\epsilon$ introduced in (\ref{carleman_error_full}), between the trajectories of the nonlinear system and the model-based Carleman linearized system.
-The second, is the error $\delta(t) \coloneqq z(t) - \hat{z}(t) $, between the trajectories of the model-based Carleman linearized system and the identified linear system, starting from the same initial conditions.
-The former is quantified in \cite{SCC.Amini.ea2021} as follows. \begin{assumption} The bound $M$ on the measured trajectories satisfies where $R$ is introduced in (\ref{decay_rate}) and $e$ is the base of the natural logarithm. \end{assumption} Under Assumptions \ref{as:1} - \ref{as:3}, for every $N\geq 1$ there exists a $\tau^{*}$ such that
+There are two sources of error between the trajectories of the identified system truncated to the first $d$ dimensions, and the trajectories of the nonlinear system.
+The first, is the error $\epsilon$ introduced in (\ref{carleman_error_full}), between the trajectories of the nonlinear system and the model-based Carleman linearized system in (\ref{lifted_system}).
+The second, is the error $\tilde{z}(t) \coloneqq z(t) - \hat{z}(t) $, between the trajectories of the model-based Carleman linearized system and the identified linear system, starting from the same initial conditions.
+The former is quantified in \cite{SCC.Amini.ea2021} as follows. \begin{assumption} The measured trajectories are bounded such that $\|\gamma_i(t)\|\leq M$ for all $i=1,...,d$ and $t\in [0,T]$ and where $R$ is introduced in (\ref{decay_rate}) and $e$ is the base of the natural logarithm. \end{assumption} Under Assumptions \ref{as:1} - \ref{as:3}, for every $N\geq 1$ there exists a $\tau^{*}>0$ such that